ChristopheSim/Barathon/README.md

 The application will show you a list of differents places which correspond to your wishes *(this method needs to be implemented)*.

+---

+When a user runs the app on his smartphone and the database (users, bars,carcateristics and relation) is on a server away.
+Two actions are possible:
+* He chooses a pseudo and answers the questions to get his caracteristics.

+The pseudo needs to be unique.
+With the position of the device, the user's position is updated in the database and the property distance of the AWAY relation too.

+* He logs in to his account and can use the applicationto find his trip.

 ## Metrics
 The metrics of the code are the followed:
 * the comment density between 30% and 40%.